aiot-lab/HKU-COMP3230A-Tutorialabs/Tutorial2-Process/README.md

 3. Debugging commmands

 ## 1. Signals
-Signals used in this tutorial are listed in the following table.
-Please be aware that the signals are not the same on different OS, and the signals may be different on different machines.
+Signals used on workbench2 (Ubuntu with Kernel 5.4.0-124-generic) are listed in the following table.
+Signals may be different on different machines and OSs.

 > You can find this information at `/usr/include/x86_64-linux-gnu/bits/signum-generic.h` and `/usr/include/x86_64-linux-gnu/sys/signal.h`.

-As we use workbench2 as our benchmark, the signals are listed in the following table. (you can also find the table in COMP3230_signal.h, which is a summary of the signals on workbench2) Please be careful with those in bold.
+See also [COMP3230_signal.h](../Tutorial1-Lab1-signal/COMP3230_signal.h) for the signal names and functionality on workbench2.

 | No | Signal | Description |
 |:--:|:------:|:-----------:|